 The document required to form an LLC in Illinois is called the Articles of Organization.
 The information required in the formation document varies by state.
 The requirements in Illinois include:

-Illinois does not allow professionals, such as accountants, attorneys and physicians to form a professional limited liability company (PLLC).
+Illinois allows professionals, such as accountants, attorneys and physicians, to form a professional limited liability company (PLLC).